Assumptions of Law of Diminishing Marginal Utility (DMU) | Free Economics Articles

 Assumptions of Law of Diminishing Marginal Utility

-What are the Assumptions of law of diminishing marginal utility?
+What are the Assumptions of the law of diminishing marginal utility?

 Introduction: